Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere

 \section{Conclusions}

 In this paper we have compared the Sun's chromosphere and Earth's ionosphere/thermosphere (I/T).
-Both are weakly ionized, stratified mixtures of plasma and neutral gas with an increasing ionization fraction with height (altitude). { Both have typical plasma $\beta$ less than one, and a neutral (or total) $\beta$ which transitions from above to less than one with increasing altitude.
-Thus plasma motions alone are not capable of creating large perturbations in the magnetic field, but if the coupling between plasma and neutrals is strong enough, the average motions of neutrals and plasma can potentially create large perturbations in the field.
+Both are weakly ionized, stratified mixtures of plasma and neutral gas with an increasing ionization fraction with height (altitude). { Both have typical plasma $\beta$ less than one, and a neutral (or total) $\beta$ which transitions from above to less than one.
+Thus plasma motions alone are not capable of creating large perturbations in magnetic field, but if the coupling between plasma and neutrals is strong enough, the average motions of neutrals and plasma can potentially create large perturbations in the field.
 For the chromosphere, where the neutral-ion collision frequency is larger than $10^{3}$ Hz, then for phenomena with timescales longer than $10^{-3}$ s, the coupling is strong enough.
-For the I/T the neutral-ion collision frequency is smaller than $10^{-3}$ Hz, so most timescales of interest (e.g. minutes to hours) the coupling is not sufficient.
-This difference is brought about by the much lower ionization level in the I/T compared to the chromosphere, something which creates many important differences between the two atmospheres, such as in the electrical conductivity.
+For the I/T the neutral-ion collision frequency is larger than $10^{-6}$ Hz, so most timescales of interest (e.g. minutes to hours, or 60-3600 s) are too quick for the coupling to be sufficient.
+This difference is brought about by the much lower ionization level in the I/T compared to the chromosphere, something which creates many important difference between the two atmospheres, such as neutral-plasma collision rates and conductivity.
 It also affects fluid instabilities, as demonstrated by our discussion of the Brunt-V\"ais\"al\"a frequency.
-In both environments the Brunt-V\"ais\"al\"a oscillations (or Rayleigh-Taylor instabilities) of the plasma are affected by coupling to the neutrals.
-In the chromosphere, the oscillations and instabilities of the neutrals are strongly affected by coupling to the plasma, since there the neutral Brunt-V\"ais\"al\"a frequency is less than the neutral-ion collision frequency.
+In both environments, this frequency $N_p$ is smaller than the ion-neutral collision frequency, so that the Brunt-V\"ais\"al\"a oscillations (or Rayleigh-Taylor instabilities) of the plasma are affected by coupling to the neutrals.
+In the chromosphere, the oscillations and instabilities of the neutrals are similarly strongly affected by coupling to the plasma, since there the neutral Brunt-V\"ais\"al\"a frequency is less than the neutral-ion collision frequency.
 However, the opposite is true in the I/T, and so the oscillations of the stably stratified neutral gas are unaffected by the plasma, and neutral motion is essentially undisturbed by the evolution of unstably stratified plasma.}